-One afternoon in late July 1994, a young woman came into the Centre for Newfoundland Studies Archives carrying a rather slim journal which she said was a diary.
+One afternoon in late July 1994, a young woman came into Archives and Special Collections carrying a rather slim journal which she said was a diary.
 It had been kept by her great-grandmother and covered the year 1897.
 She asked if we would be interested in acquiring it.
 In light of the scarcity of primary source material about the lives of Newfoundland women, especially young women in the last century, it was a document that we were delighted to acquire.

 The diary was roughly 8" x 12.5" (20 x 32 cm) and consisted of 36 pages.
 Each page contained short entries for 10 days, beginning on Jan.
 1 and ending on Dec.
 31, 1897.
 On the cover was the name Margaret J. H. Mayo and the address 31 Cookstown Rd.
 I set about trying to discover who this woman was.

 Margaret Jane Hill Mayo was born in St. John's in 1871/72.
 She was the youngest of three children born to William Mayo (1829-1904) and Rebecca Butler (1833-1912).
 William Mayo's grandfather, also William Mayo, came to Newfoundland from Great Britain with the Royal Newfoundland Company, a military force stationed in St. John's in the 1790s.
 He married Frances King in St. John's in 1796 and they had four children, one of whom was James.
 James Mayo married Mary Dagwell of St. John's and the eldest of their four children was William, father of Margaret.

 Very little could be found of Margaret Mayo's life.
 The Mayo family attended Gower Street Methodist Church, so it would seem likely that Margaret and her siblings attended the Methodist Academy on Long's Hill.
 There is no indication from her diary that she worked after finishing school, but this is possible.